kam-cheng/Northcoders-News-API/README.md

 ---

 The test suite uses node packages [jest](https://www.npmjs.com/package/jest), [jest-sorted](https://www.npmjs.com/package/jest-sorted) and [supertest](https://www.npmjs.com/package/supertest) to complete its functionality.
-To run the tests, install the packages first using the following commands in your terminal:
+To run the tests, you may need to install the packages first using the following commands in your terminal:

 ```
 npm install jest -D